-- Read and complete the paperwork, and leave it on the table.
+- Read and complete the paperwork.
 Take the Chromebook.

-- Call the branch when you arrive to return the Chromebook.
+Come into the branch to return the Chromebook:

-- Chromebooks must be returned to library staff at the branch where it was checked out before 4:00 p.m. (or 7:00 p.m. on Tuesdays) on the day it was checked out.
-They may not be returned in the bookdrop or to another branch.
+- A Chromebook checks out for one week and must be returned to the service desk at the branch where it was checked out.
+Chromebooks cannot be returned in the bookdrop or to another branch.

-- If not returned on the day of the checkout, the Chromebook will be deactivated and a fee will be added to the patron’s library account.
+- If not returned on the due date, the Chromebook will be deactivated and a fee will be added to the patron’s library account.